vivekrokadi/weather/README.md

 -   JavaScript
 -   OpenWeatherMap API

-## Files Included

--   `index.html`: The main HTML file for the application's user interface.
--   `style.css`:  The CSS file for styling the application.
--   `script.js`:  The JavaScript file for handling user interactions and fetching weather data.

 ## Usage

 1. Enter the name of a city in the input field.
 2. Click the search button to retrieve the weather information.
 3. The weather details for the specified city will be displayed.

-## Error Handling

--   If there is an issue retrieving the weather data (e.g., invalid city name, network error), an error message will be displayed.